codecamp-prem/react-intermediate/README.md

 React course covering intermediate-level topics.

 - Fetching and updating data with React Query
-- All about reducers, context, and providers
+- All about reducers, context, and providers from React
 - Managing application state with Zustand
 - Routing with React Router